adgeli/The_Supply_Blockchain/source_code/Kovan_Test_Cases.md

 ## `Stage 4 Test`

-As with the above cases, execpected results for stage 4 is have the contract advance to the next stage, payment of 1 Ethereum to stage 4 owners account and the contact balance to decrease by the stage 4 amount.
+As with the above cases, excepted results for stage 4 is have the contract advance to the next stage, payment of 1 Ethereum to stage 4 owners account and the contact balance to decrease by the stage 4 amount.

 Stage 4 Owners Opening Balance
 ![Stage4 Open Balance](screenshots/test_stg4_open_bal.JPG)